Bosruck Tunnel Special Route Toll

 What is the Bosruck Tunnel?

-Specifically, the Bosruck Tunnel consists of a railway tunnel as well as two road tunnels that run beneath the Bosruck mountain range.
-Depending on the chosen route, the Bosruck Tunnel is used when travelling from Switzerland, Liechtenstein or Germany towards Hungary.
+Specifically, the Bosruck Tunnel comprises a railway tunnel as well as two road tunnels that pass beneath the Bosruck.
+Depending on the route chosen, the Bosruck Tunnel is traversed on the way from Switzerland, Liechtenstein, or Germany towards Hungary.

-The road tunnel of the Bosruck Tunnel is a total of 5,509 metres (5.5 kilometres) long and consists of two tubes (construction of the second tube began in 2009), which run largely parallel to the railway tunnel that is around 80 years older.
-The tunnel has been fully completed since 2013.
+The road tunnel of the Bosruck Tunnel is a total of 5,509 metres (5.5 kilometres) long, has two tubes (construction of the second tube began in 2009), which run largely parallel to the railway tunnel that is around 80 years older, and has been fully completed since 2013.

-The Bosruck Tunnel is a special toll route on the Pyhrn Motorway A 9 (Wels – Graz) in central Styria, Austria.
+The Bosruck Tunnel is a special toll route on the Pyhrn Motorway A 9 (Wels – Graz) in the centre of Styria in Austria.
 A route toll (special toll) must be paid for this section.

 • The digital toll lane is barrier-free.
-Anyone who already has a digital route toll ticket can pass the toll station significantly faster this way.
+Those who already have a digital route toll ticket pass through the toll station on this lane significantly faster.

-• The new signage at the toll stations clearly indicates where holders of a digital route toll and users without a digital route toll should line up.
+• The new signage at the toll stations clearly indicates where holders of a digital route toll and users without a digital route toll should position themselves.

-• Driving through without a valid ticket may result in high fines.
+• Passing through without a valid ticket may result in heavy fines.

 Accessibility

-Since 15 September 2023, both the Bosruck Tunnel and the Gleinalm Tunnel have been barrier-free.
-The drive-through lanes have been widened from 2.3 metres to over 3 metres, making it easier for large cars, motorhomes and trailers to pass through.
+Since 15 September 2023, both the Bosruck Tunnel and the Gleinalm Tunnel are barrier-free.
+The through lanes have been widened from 2.3 metres to over 3 metres, making it easier for large cars, motorhomes, and trailers to pass through.

-Since travel to Slovenia or Croatia very often leads via the Bosruck Tunnel and/or the Gleinalm Tunnel, it is recommended that travellers purchase an immediately valid digital route toll (special toll) before starting their journey.
-This can save valuable time at the relevant toll stations.
+Since travel to Slovenia or Croatia very frequently passes through the Bosruck Tunnel and/or the Gleinalm Tunnel, it is advisable for travellers to purchase an immediately valid, digital route toll (special toll) before setting off.
+This way, valuable time can be saved at the relevant toll stations during the journey.

 We wish you a safe trip to Austria and are happy to assist you with any questions about toll regulations.
-You can find detailed information about tolls in Austria in our guide.
-Feel free to use our route planner to plan your trip perfectly and see suitable toll products.
-If you have further questions about your trip or our digital vignette, please contact us via email.
+Detailed information about toll in Austria can be found in our guide.
+Feel free to use our route planner to plan your journey perfectly and have suitable toll products displayed.
+Contact us with any further questions about your journey or our digital vignette via our email.

 FAQ about the Bosruck Tunnel